• Skip to primary navigation

 Bryan

-While many Denverites have long recycled plastic bags or used reusable bags for years, there will now be a financial incentive to be more environmentally-conscious.
-In 2019, the City of Denver passed a new law requiring a fee on all plastic bags.
-(The law was to go into effect on July 1, 2020, but the pandemic changed the timeline.)
+While many Coloradans have recycled plastic bags or used reusable bags for years, there will now be a financial incentive to be more environmentally aware.

-When does the new law go into effect?
+When does the new fee go into effect?

 What bags are included?